pmcf-percona/mkd/docs/installation/apt/quickstart.md

 $ sudo percona-release enable ps80 testing
 ```

+!!! warning
-These builds should not be run in production.
-This build may not contain all of the features available in the final release.
+	These pre-release builds should not be run in production.
+They may not contain all of the features available in the final release.
 The features may change without notice.